amgottlieb/OSIRIS_Imaging_DRP/README.md

     *local file- OSIRIS_imaging_gtcsetup.py
     *local file- OSIRIS_imaging_functions.py

+It may be helpful to create a new conda environment and install all of the packages above in it: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 Store the pipeline and setup/functions files in your favorite folder and add the folder to your PATH and PYTHON_PATH environment.
 To do this on LINUX/MAC in a terminal: